KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CyberSecurityNews by gueguet](https://github.com/gueguet/MMM-CyberSecurityNews)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-CyberSecurityNews.js`: Replace it with `MagicMirror²`.

 ### [MMM-CzechPost by RichieCZ](https://github.com/RichieCZ/MMM-CzechPost)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-CzechPost.js`: Replace it with built-in fetch.
 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-D2L by berryerlouis](https://github.com/berryerlouis/MMM-D2L)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
 4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.

 ### [MMM-Dad-Jokes by echang15](https://github.com/echang15/MMM-Dad-Jokes)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. No image found.
 4. Typo: Found `Magic Mirror` in file `MMM-Dad-Jokes.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.